broesamle/clip8_materials/visual-thought-experiments.md

 + Draw computer programs in CAD/graphics software

-+ SVG files define graphical shapes that formulate instructions and data
++ SVG files define graphical shapes, which formulate instructions *and* data

 + Every aspect of program semantics, and data can be visually inspected.

 + Every step of program execution can be watched.

-For a first impression, please download the [`clip_8` demo session screenshots (PDF)](https://github.com/broesamle/clip8_materials/raw/master/demo-session-screenshots.pdf).
+For a first impression, please download the [`clip_8` demo session screenshots (PDF)](https://github.com/broesamle/clip8_materials/raw/master/demo-session-screenshots.pdf) slideshow.

 Strategy